 The safety aspect is much more drastic.

-OECD-EUIPO studies reveal that there are dangerous fake products in different categories, such as medicines, automotive parts, toys, and electronics.
-Such products go without proper testing and inspection and thus can cause fires, injuries, or the wrong treatment of a disease.
+OECD-EUIPO studies reveal the presence of dangerous counterfeit products across categories such as medicines, automotive parts, toys, and electronics.
+Such products lack proper testing and inspection and thus can cause fires, injuries, or improper treatment of a disease.

 If people are harmed because of a product with your brand on it, they hardly ever forgive or forget.
 Your brand security is not only about money; it is about the safety of real people.